ShipFail/agent-workbench/README.md

 ## 🧙 Inspiration

-Minecraft's Workbench and Crafting Table — the core of creativity.
+Minecraft`s Workbench and Crafting Table — the core of creativity.

 Your agent is the player.
 AWB is the Workbench.
-The tools it crafts are your AI system's weapons, utilities, and magic.
+The tools it crafts are your AI system`s weapons, utilities, and magic.

 ---